Clear Iron on Transfer Paper for Dark Fabrics

 A light transfer paper has a thin layer of polymer which will appear transparent when heat pressed onto a shirt.
 On the other hand, dark iron-on transfer paper has opaque backing, which makes it compatible with most dark-colored.

-Light Heat Transfer Paper on a Dark Shirt
+Light Heat Transfer Paper On A Dark Shirt

 So, what happens if you use light transfer paper on a dark shirt?
 Well, the image printed on the paper will still transfer to your custom t-shirts.

 You may or may not see the design depending on the colors you use.
 Designs may still show on some dark colors if you have used light colors.
+You can do trial and error but it will be a waste of time and materials.
+So, we recommend using light or dark transfer for light colors.

-Dark Transfer Paper on a Dark Shirt
+Dark Transfer Paper On A Dark Shirt

 This is the ideal paper to use for dark shirts.
 Printing will be easier and you don’t need to think about whether your design will show or not.
 The only drawback is the white background.